Articles tagged "Ransomware"

 Read Original

-Remediation: Companies should strengthen their security measures, update antivirus software, and monitor for unusual activity to mitigate risks from ransomware attacks.
+Remediation: Companies should enhance their backup security, implement regular security audits, and consider offline backup solutions to mitigate risks from ransomware attacks.

 Read Original